SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 	* _User Stories_:
 		* Student desires to continue the previously paused playback, and directs the browser to resume audio playback from where it was last paused.
 1. F48.
 The secure browser may provide a means to list all available audio recordings.
+	* _Rationale_:
+		* Audio recordings list is necessary in order to get multiple recorded answer provided for a question or for an entire test.
+	* _User Stories_:
+		* Student provided multiple verbal answer for different section of a question and wants to review all recorded answer of a question.
 1. F51.
 The secure browser may provide a means to retrieve an audio file from a filename.
+	* _Rationale_:
+		* Retriving audio file from filename provides an application with a capability to get selective recorded answer for a given test during review.
+	* _User Stories_:
+		* Student provided multiple verbal answer for different section of a question and wants to review particular recorded response.

 ### E. Standards Compliance Requirements
 1. F32.
 The secure browser shall be HTML5 compliant.